JEE Main 2025 Results: Toppers and Trends

 3. What are the changes introduced in JEE Main 2022?

-The key changes of JEE Main 2022 exam include the introduction of negative marking for Section B questions too.
-Section B contains numerical value questions.
-Earlier, only Section A, which contained multiple-choice questions (MCQs) had negative markings.
+The key changes of the JEE Main exam in recent years include the introduction of negative marking for Section B questions as well.
+Section B contains numerical value questions, and earlier, only Section A, which contained multiple-choice questions (MCQs), had negative markings.

-There's a penalty of 1 mark for each incorrect answer (1 mark gets subtracted from the total score of the student).
+Now, there is a penalty of 1 mark for each incorrect answer (1 mark gets subtracted from the total score of the student) in both sections.

 4. What is the syllabus of JEE Main?The syllabus of JEE Main is prescribed by NTA and is based on Class 11 and 12 Physics, Chemistry, and Mathematics topics.
 Candidates can check the detailed JEE Main syllabus here.